Camino Sanabrés: The Quiet Road to Santiago

 The Camino Sanabrés is a wondrous pilgrimage offering a chance to arrive in Santiago along a road less travelled, carrying with you the stillness of the mountains and the warmth of Galicia’s welcome.

 The Camino Sanabrés offers a peaceful and intimate arrival in Santiago, but it’s only part of our wider pilgrimage story.
-From the long Roman roads of the Via de la Plata to the rugged hills of the Camino Primitivo, and even the coastal breezes of the Camino Portugués, each route has shaped our slow travel journey around the world in a different way.
+From the long Roman roads of the Via Augusta and Via de la Plata to the rugged hills of the Camino Primitivo, and even the coastal breezes of the Camino Portugués, each route has shaped our slow travel journey around the world in a different way.
 Discover all the Caminos and pilgrimage paths we’ve walked here.

 Comments